aroberge/friendly-traceback-docs/docs/html/_sources/mu.rst.txt

 =============

-Before using Friendly with Mu
+Before using friendly with Mu
 ----------------------------------------

 I have created a test module, called test.py, that raises